yahoo/elide-doc/pages/guide/01-start.md

 Elide is middleware for your web service layer.
 It typically sits between your datastore (and any caching/scaling technologies you may have there) and your server technology (i.e. Jetty, Tomcat, etc.).

 The elide-core component is the basis of Elide's functionality.
-It interacts with a specified database manager to lookup and store data effectively.
+It interacts with a specified data store to lookup and store data effectively.
 Moreover, JPA-annotated Java beans are consumed by elide-core and then properly validated hierarchically per request to ensure security.

 ###Code
 The first step is to create a JPA data model and mark which beans to expose via Elide.
 The following directive exposes **everything** in a package: